The Unlikely Ones

-The Unlikely Ones is a novel by Mary Brown published in 1986.
+The Unlikely Ones is a fantasy novel by British writer Mary Brown published in 1986.

 Plot summary

-The Unlikely Ones is about 7 "Unlikely" heroes that go on an epic quest that they believe is only to help relieve them of the curses that a local Witch afflicted on them individually.
+The Unlikely Ones is a novel in which 7 "unlikely" heroes go on an epic quest that they believe is only to help relieve them of the curses that a local Witch afflicted on them individually.
 However, as the tale progresses, they come to find out that it is more of a self-discovery quest.
-You can also see how the characters progress and grow during the story.

 Reception

-Dave Langford reviewed The Unlikely Ones for White Dwarf #78, and stated that "the book has modest charm and a fresh style, but everything glides along with the happy predictability of a Mills & Boon romance.
+David Langford reviewed The Unlikely Ones for White Dwarf #78, and stated that "the book has modest charm and a fresh style, but everything glides along with the happy predictability of a Mills & Boon romance.
 I'd rate it higher if only there were a few genuine surprises".